massfords/ts-rsql-query/README.md

 ### Plugin implementation

-The following codes shows an example of how to implement a plugin by the predefined plugin `MapInToEqualsAnyPlugin`:
+The following codes shows an example of how to implement a plugin by the predefined plugin `IsNullPlugin`:

 ```typescript
 import { CustomOperator, formatKeyword, isBooleanValueInvariant, RsqlOperatorPlugin, RsqlOperatorPluginToSqlOptions } from "ts-rsql-query";